solalem/solo-extension/README.md

 Design you features easily with JSON and use available code blueprints to generate your codes.

+# Development

+Clone the repo.

+Install npm dependencies.

+Open extension development host with F5 or run from Debug tab

+In the opened host vs code session, open the `samples` folder

+Open vs code `Settings` and update `solo.templateDirectory` to `templates` if not set already.
+This will use local sample template.

+Use the Feature to manage model entities and the Code Tree panel to see the generated code structure from you models based on sample template.

-# Example
+# Extension Usage

+Install extension from marketplace.
+COMING SOON.

-## 1. Prepare Templates
+## 1. Prepare

-Copy sample templates from `samples` to `templates` under `Documents` folder of the current user profile.
+Copy sample templates from `samples` to `templates` under directory of your choice (Default is `Documents/templates` under the current user profile).
+You should change vscode setting for `solo.templateDirectory` to point to the changed location.

 > NOTE: This is going to be automated in the future.
 Something similar to package managers: `solo i <unique_templlate_name> -v <optional_version>`

+> The following steps describe the details of setting up solution and models.
+You can copy files from samples folder if you don't need to follow them.

 ## 2. Configure Your Solution
 Build your solution config and save it as `solo.config` under a folder called `models` in your working directory.
+This is the main file that controls the whole solution/ project.

 ```json
 {
   "name": "Project X",